defold/defold/editor/doc/defnode.md

 on the node, or when for example the output of a node is used as input to another node we're doing `g/node-value` on.
-There are also introspection functions that allow us for example to query a node if it has a certain output or in what order it's properties should be displayed.
+There are also introspection functions that allow us for example to query a node if it has a certain output or in what order its properties should be displayed.

-`g/defnode` (which should maybe be called `g/defnodetype`) is comlpicated for a number of reasons, but foremost:
+`g/defnode` (which should maybe be called `g/defnodetype`) is complicated for a number of reasons, but foremost:

 * (It has gone through extensive changes and accumulated all sorts of quirks, naming inconsistencies and unnecessary indirections)